RegioHelden/django-datawatch/README.md

 ## Requirements

 Currently celery is required to run the checks.
-We'll be supporting different backends in the future.
+Datawatch may support different backends in the future.

 ## Install